 If you are involved in an accident in a road construction zone, you may be entitled to certain forms of compensation.
 This can include compensation for your medical expenses, lost wages, and pain and suffering.
 In some cases, you may also be able to recover punitive damages.

-If you have been hurt in an accident in a construction zone, you should contact an experienced personal injury attorney to discuss your case.
+If you have been hurt in an accident in a Glendale construction zone, you should contact an experienced Glendale car accident attorney to discuss your case.
 An attorney can help you recover the compensation you deserve and protect your rights.
 The Aratta Law Firm can build strong cases in court and earn fair results.
 Call (818) 550-1111 today.